r3yl4h/PE-x86-Parser/README.md

 PE-x64-parser
 ========

- this is a small pe32 and pe64 file analyzer in c++ with winapi, I didn't do it in the best way but hey, it's a small project like that that I thought was nice to do, the program can work in it calling with arguments or executing it as such.
-(each file contains a code between unique quotes, this is why certain variables are redefined each time)
+This is a modest C++ project I developed using WinAPI.
+It functions as a rudimentary parser for PE32 and PE64 files.
+While it may lack optimization, I found it to be an engaging endeavor.
+You can utilize the program either by supplying arguments or executing it directly.

 ## dependancies
 you just need to have winapi, cmake and DIA SDK
  ### Cmake: